2019 Maharashtra Legislative Assembly election: Political parties and campaign

 Various prominent parties in the Maharashtra's political scenario did not join hands with either of the two alliances.
 This includes Vanchit Bahujan Aghadi that will be contesting all 288 seats.
 All India Majlis-e-Ittehadul Muslimeen will be contesting from 44 seats, mostly from Muslim predominant constituencies.
 Maharashtra Navnirman Sena will be contesting from 103 seats.

 A total of 5543 nominations were received by Election Commission throughout the state of which about 3239 candidatures were left after others were rejected or had their nominations withdrawn.
-The Chiplun constituency has the least candidates (3 candidates), whereas Nanded South constituency had the maximum candidates (38 candidates).
+The Chiplun constituency ha the least candidates (3 candidates), whereas Nanded South constituency had the maximum candidates (38 candidates).

 Maha Yuti Campaign

 On 30 September 2019, The Bharatiya Janata Party and the Shiv Sena announced that they have finalised their Seat sharing agreements with each other and agreed to fight under the banner of Maha Yuti Alliance.
 Few days before, Union Home Minister Amit Shah had visited Matoshree (Uddhav Thackeray's Home) and met Uddhav Thackeray for the same.

 The parties however were clashing on the subject of 50-50 CM sharing formula.